Yogeshmishra02/PRODIGY_WD_03/README.md

 ---

-## 💡 Technologies Used:
+## 🛠️ Technologies Used
-- HTML5
+- HTML5 📄
-- CSS3
+- CSS3 🎨
-- Vanilla JavaScript
+- JavaScript ⚙️